cicely-f/rocket-code/README.md

 You can also use a utility such as `direnv`, which you can get here: [https://github.com/direnv/direnv](https://github.com/direnv/direnv)

-This allows you to set the ROCKET_* environment variables per directory, and gives you the best of both worlds.
+This allows you to set the `ROCKET_*` environment variables per directory, and gives you the best of both worlds.

+## Planned Features

+* Side view of the current room's conversation - allow you to follow the chat without Alt-Tabbing to your Rocket.Chat client
+* Edit or delete the last message
+* ??? (suggestions welcome)

 ## Known Issues

-* Not all features are implemented yet...
+* Not all features are implemented yet
-* Needs tests...
+* Needs more tests...

 ## Release Notes